Third teen charged with Lyft driver's murder in custody

 He was arrested on March 7 in Gainesville, Ga., and returned to Champaign County recently.

 On Jan.
-24, State’s Attorney Julia Rietz had filed murder charges against Williams, 10 days after she had charged co-defendants Jahiem Dyer, 17, and Na’Shown Fenderson, 16, both of Champaign.
-Rietz said the three teens are related as cousins.
+24, State’s Attorney Julia Rietz filed murder charges against Williams, 10 days after she had charged co-defendants Jahiem Dyer, 17, and Na’Shown Fenderson, 16, both of Champaign.
+Rietz said the three teens are cousins.

-Mr. Philpotts’ phone had been found on him which showed the rideshare app and the requested ride from Fenderson’s Champaign home to Urbana.
+Mr. Philpotts’ phone had been found on him, which showed the ride-hailing app and the requested ride from Fenderson’s Champaign home to Urbana.

 Inside the Jeep was a single bullet casing and two other phones.